 Shoot bugs [Peregrinus maidis Ashmead (Delphacidae, Hemiptera)] infests 30 day old kharif crop (summer) and also on rabi crop (winter) at the seedling stage.
 Heavy infestation at the vegetative stage may twist the top leaves and prevent the emergence of panicles and also acts as a vector for transmitting stripe disease of maize.

-Aphids (Ragi aphid; Hysteroneura setariae, Rhopalosiphum maidis, and ragi root aphid; Tetraneura nigriabdominalis): Adults and nymphs suck sap from the tender leaves and spikelet’s and spread to entire plant leading to stunted growth and R. maidis transmits the mosaic virus.
+Aphids (Ragi aphid; Hysteroneura setariae, Rhopalosiphum maidis, and ragi root aphid; Tetraneura nigriabdominalis): Adults and nymphs suck sap from the tender leaves and spikelets and spread to entire plant leading to stunted growth and R. maidis transmits the mosaic virus.

 Sorghum midge (Stenodiplosis sorghicola) and Pearl millet midge(Geromyia penniseti) maggot feeds on the developing grains and pupates in where they destroy the ovaries affecting the development of seeds.
-White pupal cases protruding out from the spikelet and cause chaffy grains with exit holes are seen.
+White pupal cases protruding out from the spikelet and causing chaffy grains with exit holes are seen.

 Earhead bugs Calocoris angustatus (Lethiery) cause damage to pearl millet, sorghum, maize, and tenai crop.
 The adults and nymph s damage the ear heads by sucking the sap from the grains at the milky stage and the grains shrink and turn black in colour and become chaffy.